vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 ---
-title: Staying sane while using multiple git accounts
+title: Staying sane while using many git accounts
 #categories: [tech, learnings, productivity]
 tags: [ssh, git, auth, secure]
 layout: post
 permalink: /staying-sane-using-multiple-git-accounts
 ---
-The other day, I wanted to configure multiple git accounts on my laptop and I felt I had to jump through a lot of hoops to get that done, I understood how things work actually when you connect using ssh and the role of ssh-agent.
-Also had to refer a bunch of articles and connect dots from them to be able to make it work for me.
-So I felt I should write the steps I followed so it becomes easy for other folks looking to setup similar and save them time and possible pain :-)
+The other day, I wanted to work with many git accounts on my laptop and I felt it was not easy and required many steps.
+I had to understood how things work actually when you use git via ssh and the role of ssh-agent.
+Also had to refer many articles and connect dots from them to be able to make it work for me.
+I felt I should document these steps so it can help other folks use this and save time and possible pain :-)

-If you don't need have the need to use multiple git accounts, then this article may not be for you, nevertheless if you decide to read - am sure there will be learnings for you on how things actually work.
+If you don't have the need to use many git accounts - am sure there will be learnings for you on how things actually work.
+So stay with me and keep reading

-In case you have an existing setup and you would like to setup your git fresh, then you may go to the [Troubleshoot section](#Troubleshooting)
+In case you have an existing git setup and looking to to start fresh, head to [Troubleshoot section](#Troubleshooting)